stepanoffweb/php_lessons/README.md

-# Excersising PHP patterns and templates.
+# Exercising PHP patterns and templates.